-The long awaited book by Lester Chambers, Time Has Come: A Memoir, is due to be released in the fall of 2020.
+The long awaited book by Lester Chambers, Time Has Come: A Memoir, is due to be released SOON.
 Here is the foreword to the book written by the esteemed former Gospel Editor of Billboard Magazine, Professor Robert Darden.
 He is currently Professor of Journalism, Public Relations & New Media at Baylor University.

 The Chambers Brothers were the Renaissance Men of American popular music.
 Equally gifted in gospel, folk, and rock ‘n’ roll, they could have excelled in any genre but refused to be limited to just one.
 Their too-short discography is ripe for rediscovery – filled ground-breaking, adventuresome takes on several musical forms, sometimes in the same song.
 Their restless creativity simply refused to be bound by the iron-clad strictures and formats of radio airplay.